0xPolygon/polygon-docs/docs/zkEVM/architecture/unified-LxLy/index.md

 It is the global exit root manager contract's responsibility to update the global exit tree root and acts as a custodian for the global exit tree's history.

-A complete transfer of assets in version-1 involves invoking three smart contracts; `PolygonZkEVM.sol`, `PolygonZkEVMBridge.sol` and `PolygonZkEVMGlobalExitRoot.sol`.
+A complete transfer of assets in version-1 involves invoking three smart contracts; `PolygonZkEVMEtrog.sol`, `PolygonZkEVMBridge.sol` and `PolygonZkEVMGlobalExitRoot.sol`.

 The below figure depicts a _bridge_ of assets and a _claim_ of assets;

 ![Figure 1: An asset transfer and three Smart Contracts](../../../img/zkEVM/lxly-1-v1-asset-transfer.png)

-Observe, in the above figure, that the consensus contract (`PolygonZkEVM.sol`) is able to:
+Observe, in the above figure, that the consensus contract (`PolygonZkEVMEtrog.sol`) is able to:

 - Retrieve the global exit root from the mainnet, and make it available in L2
 - Update the exit tree root in the global exit tree root manager.